 In today's fashion landscape, the incorporation of NFC tags into clothing, shoes, textiles, wearables, and other attire is steadily gaining momentum.
 NFC tags serve diverse purposes, from enhancing marketing strategies and providing product information to combating counterfeiting and promoting sustainability within the circular economy.

 Brands of all sizes are recognising the potential of smart wearable clothing, and Seritag has played an integral role in numerous groundbreaking projects in this area.
 This article aims to be your guide to get started.

-There's two key points for adding NFC technology to garments.
+When it comes to integrating NFC technology into clothing, there are two primary considerations.
 The first is to understand how you are going to attach the tags and the second is why you are attaching the tags.
-They are connected in a number of ways but fundamentally it will be related to how long you want the tags to last.
+These two aspects are interconnected in several ways, but ultimately, it usually comes down to the desired longevity of the tags.

 Things to consider before you start :

 1. Who will be attaching the tags

 2. What are you trying to achieve by adding the tags - marketing, authentication/anti-counterfeit or both

 3. Will the tags be generic (all the same), unique to each product line or unique to each individual product.

 It's possible that you might not know the answer to all (or any!) of these questions but hopefully this article will help answer or at least provide guidance.